 En route, the Indian Subcontinent, Australasia and North America have picked up small shares, but the bulk of the money is landing up in Eastern Europe, the former CIS states and Apac.
 Indeed, Apac effectively received a 6% re-allocation of budgets between the two quarters which represents significant movement in such a short time frame.

-Clearly the macro-economic environment and political situation is having a significant effect and because “online” represents a much easier environment in which to move resources quickly from region to region, the budget flows are rapidly mirroring the outside world – as we’ll see as we examine each individual region in more detail.
+Clearly the macro-economic environment and political situation is having a significant effect and because “online” represents a much easier environment in which to move resources quickly from region to region, the budget flows are rapidly mirroring the outside world – as we will see as we examine each individual region in more detail.

 Looking first at North America (above), we see some more emphasis being given to Canadian French, at the expense of the US Hispanic market or Canadian English.
 Behind the scenes, the US has been growing strongly and the additional emphasis placed on Canadian French represents new money invested.
 This case is more about filling the gaps in a North America marketing plan on the back of some signs of better economic conditions.

 The IMF chart above usefully divides the world into Emerging Markets And Developing Economies, the world and then Advanced Economics.
-It’s quite clear that in the first quarter of 2013 the advanced economies saw a significant dip, whilst emerging markets benefitted – which we also see in the online marketing allocation data.
+It is quite clear that in the first quarter of 2013 the advanced economies saw a significant dip, whilst emerging markets benefitted – which we also see in the online marketing allocation data.
 The rise in advanced economies and dip in emerging we expect to be reflected in the Q3 figures.

 In Western Europe, the advanced economies saw a dip in share of budget allocation especially Germany and the Netherlands whilst economies you might expect not to appear at the top of the list such as Greece, Portugal and Spain.
 (Luxembourg in this data is an anomaly we expect to drop out in the next quarter).
 Bearing in mind that this data ia about re-allocation of budgets, the reason for the prominence of Portugal, Spain and Greece is a correction after a year of very limited investment in these Mediterranean nations.